robertoporta/activedirectory/README.md

 <img width="1169" height="657" alt="Image" src="https://github.com/user-attachments/assets/e8d7a487-c4ac-47e7-bf3d-f04972741fb3" />
 </p>
 <p>
-- A virtual network is also created to allow the virtual machine and other future resources to communicate securely within the same network.
+- Then, I create a virtual network to allow the virtual machine and other future resources to communicate securely within the same network.
 This setup provides the foundation for domain connectivity and simulates a real on-premises environment in the cloud.

 </p>
 <br>